Other Exercises

 And I ask you now, tell me what would you do

-If her hair was black and her eyes blue
+If her was black and her eyes were blue

-I've traveled I've been all over this world
+I've traveled around I've all over this world

-Boys I ain't never seen nothin' like a galway
+Boys I ain't never nothin' a galway girl

 Click any word to get definition.